David Leite recounts the circumstance and memories that conspired to help him create a magnificently rich croque monsieur casserole.

 So I set about making seven ham-and-cheese sandwiches, the foundation of any self-respecting croque monsieur.
 While I was making them, it dawned on me that if the croque monsieur is the little black dress of bistro fare, then croissants are the string of pearls it’s been missing all these years.

 From there, it wasn’t a stretch to consider turning this into an overnight croque monsieur casserole.
 You know the ones, the kind you let rest in the fridge and then whip out, slide into the oven, and smile as everyone gawps, thinking you’re a culinary genius?
 I like looking like a culinary genius, even if it’s the furthest thing from the truth.

 But then came the dilemma: Is this best served as breakfast with some fresh fruit?
-Lunch with a salad and a nicely acidic dressing?
+Lunch with a satisfying salad and a nice lemon vinaigrette?
 Or dinner with, perhaps, some roasted asparagus?
 Who the hell was I kidding?
 If it turned out half as good as I expected, I’d eat it any time of day.

 The next morning, I whipped up a béchamel sauce.
 (Yes, I actually can whip up a béchamel sauce half asleep–it’s the one thing I remember from the cooking course I once took.)
 I slathered it on top and let Loki, our Viking oven, do the rest.